Written post-manga #237, pre-time jump. I make no claim to the characters, etc.

 Sure of this, she refused to look away from him.
 The clench of her jaw brought his first response—a smirk.

 His eyes were still damned unpleasant, she noted.
 But the markings around them . . .
-Naruto had told her at one point about their once-adversary, about his self-induced insomnia.
+Naruto had told her about their once-adversary, about his self-induced insomnia.
 The level of self-control, of willpower necessary to deny such a basic need was completely beyond her.

-The twist of his mouth made her aware that she was staring silently, and had been for long enough to warrant his next response.
+The twist of his mouth made her aware she'd been staring silently, and had done so for long enough to warrant his next response.
 "Well," he said.
 "You want something?"